sylk80/tictactoe_team/notes.md

 ### User acceptance test 3.1 - Game ends with a draw

-:heavy_plus_sign: Given the game is finished
+:heavy_plus_sign: Given a mark is placed in the ninth round

-:construction: When we check the board for a winning condition
+:construction: When none of the marks fulfil a winning condition

-:construction: And no Player has won
+:heavy_exclamation_mark: Then the game ends and the results are printed

+#### Unit tests

 :heavy_exclamation_mark: Then the "GAME ENDS WITH A DRAW!" message is printed

-### Unit tests
+:heavy_exclamation_mark: Then the game ends

 ### Technical Debts